tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 |       5        |           Falcon1024       |       1793                  |          2305                |            1330                      |
 |       5        |            Kyber1024       |       1568                  |          3168                |            1588                      |

-# Comparing PQC KEMs/Signatures vs Classical KEMs (KEXs)/Signatures
+# Comparing PQC KEMs/Signatures vs Traditional KEMs (KEXs)/Signatures

-In this section, we prepare two tables for comparison of different KEMs and Signatures respectively in the classical and Post Quantum scenario.
-These tables will focus on the secret key sizes, public key sizes and ciphertext/signature sizes for the PQC algorithms and their classical counterparts of similar security levels.
+In this section, we prepare two tables for comparison of different KEMs and Signatures respectively in the traditional and Post Quantum scenario.
+These tables will focus on the secret key sizes, public key sizes and ciphertext/signature sizes for the PQC algorithms and their traditional counterparts of similar security levels.

-The first table compares classical vs PQC KEMs in terms of security, public, private key sizes and ciphertext sizes.
+The first table compares traditional vs PQC KEMs in terms of security, public, private key sizes and ciphertext sizes.

 | PQ Security Level |            Algorithm       | Public key size (in bytes)  | Private key size (in bytes)  |         Ciphertext size (in bytes)   |
 | ----------------- | -------------------------- | --------------------------- | ---------------------------  | ------------------------------------ |